yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 6) Self-consciousness and world-consciousness: intuition for the tangible knowlable and controllable (Ability to find ordinal direction and clarity in uncertainty, decision space for things to solve is large but focusing on what matters is important).
 Probably have to talk to them on this or read what they write.

 What if above is hard to collect?
 Or can't tell?
 Perhaps resolution to soft signals that they might collect the bare minimum of the 5 above at one point in time due to problem-founder fit coupled with presistence, either the technical or the market issue is interesting to them, visible by well-founded opinions, best case both, that innately this is "them" being themselves to solve.
 But patience is needed to wait for that.

+How to know if it's the correct thing to wait and bet on?
+Two simple questions:

+1. Does it bring intrinsic value to "human-oriented" society?
+(Economics is just a web of multi-step transaction of human values)

+2. Is it hard and the technology to do it required is frontier?
+(Transactions reward comparative advantage)

 The combination of optimizing the hell out of very specifically their uniqueness and the controllable is what can make them successful, comparative advantage again not absolute units of productivity, transactions are by nature disassortative, everyone wants either what they admire or don't have.
+Find one thing and do it like no one else.
+Mark Zuckerberg said this to Josh Miller (Arc Broswer) in the Browser Company Podcast.

 ## Why Vision Matters